YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 Environment variables of the form ydb_xc_<package> are used to point to `external call tables <../ProgrammersGuide/extrout.html#using-external-calls>`_; the GT.M names of these variables are of the form GTMXC_<package>.

+Boolean environment variables are:

+* **True** when set to a non-zero numeric value, "yes" or "TRUE" (case-insensitive), or a leading substring of "yes" or "true".

+* **False** when set to a zero numeric value, "no" or "FALSE" (case-insensitive), or a leading substring of "no" or "false".

 A comprehensive list follows of environment variables that are directly or indirectly used by YottaDB:

 +++++++++